Christos Karouzos: Early life and career

 Christos Karouzos was born in Amfissa on 14 March 1900.
 In his youth, he was a member of the Educational League, a group advocating for the value of Demotic Greek against the state-imposed dominance of the artificial, literary Katharevousa dialect.
 He studied philology and archaeology at the University of Athens, where he won a scholarship in 1916 ahead of the future archaeologist Spyridon Marinatos: Marinatos's resentment fuelled a lifelong rivalry between the two.
 Among Karouzos's teachers was the archaeologist Christos Tsountas; his fellow students included Semni Papaspyridi.
 Karouzos passed the selection exams to join the Greek Archaeological Service in 1919, and was awarded his degree in 1921.

 Karouzos became known as a leading advocate of innovation in archaeology: along with Papaspyridi and Yannis Miliadis, he advocated the incorporation of liberal and Marxist ideas into the discipline, including the use of Demotic.
 His first posting with the Archaeological Service was to Thebes, where he took part in excavations at the "Pyre of Heracles" on Mount Oeta under Nikolaos Pappadakis.
 While in Thebes, he compiled a catalogue of the museum's collection in Demotic rather than Katharevousa: the government ministry responsible for archaeology refused to buy any copies of it.
 In 1935, he was transferred from Thebes to a less attractive posting in Volos in Thessaly: this followed rumours that Lina Tsaldari, the wife of the prime minister Panagis Tsaldaris, had called him "the worst archaeologist in the service".
 Karouzos subsequently worked in Attica (where he was a curator at the Acropolis Museum under Antonios Keramopoulos), at Sparta and in the Cyclades.

-In 1928, along with Papaspyridi, he was awarded a Humboldt Scholarship to study at the Ludwig Maximilian University of Munich and at the Humboldt University of Berlin.
+In 1928, along with Papaspyridi, he was awarded a Humboldt Scholarship to study at the Ludwig-Maximilians-Universität München and at the Humboldt University of Berlin.
 There, he was taught by Paul Wolters, Carl Weickert, Eduard Schwartz, Ernst Buschor, and Wilhelm Pinder.
 According to Papaspyridi, their experience of Renaissance and modern art during their studies here gave both scholars "a new Romantic passion" for the works of antiquity.
 Following their return to Greece, Papaspyridi (thereafter known as Semni Karouzou) and Karouzos married in 1930.
 Between 1928 and 1933, he worked on a publication of the Artemision Bronze, a statue of Poseidon or Zeus found in a shipwreck off Cape Artemision in 1926.
 In 1929, he submitted his doctoral disseration: he was supported in his examination by Keramopoulos, but the thesis was rejected by the conservative principal examiner, Apostolos Arvanitopoulos.
 He submitted the dissertation again in 1939: this time, it passed with the support of Georgios Oikonomos.